GitGuardian/ggcanary/README.md

 ### Add a new ggcanary

 To add a new ggcanary, you will need to modify the list of ggcanaries.
-For example, to create a third ggcanary `ggtoken3`, change the value of the `users` block in `terraform.tfvars` to
+For example, to create a third ggcanary `ggtoken3`, change the value of the `users` block in `ggcanaries.auto.tfvars` to

 ```
 users = {